solaeus/dust/README.md

 empty = ();
 ```

-### Commands
+### Tools

-**Commands** are dust's built-in tools.
-Some of them can reconfigure your whole system while others are do very little.
-They may accept different inputs, or none at all. commands in the `random` group can be run without input, but the `random_integer` command can optionally take two numbers as in inclusive range.
+**Tools** are dust's built-in functions.
+Some of them can reconfigure your whole system while others do very little.
+They may accept different inputs, or none at all.
+For example, commands in the `random` group can be run without input, but the `random_integer` command can optionally take two numbers as in inclusive range.

 ```dust
 die_roll = random_integer(1, 6);